woleet/woleet-cli/README.md

 Currently, the tool only supports:

-* the `anchor` command, allowing to recursively anchor all files in a given directory
+* the `timestamp` command, allowing to recursively timestamp all files in a given directory (legacy anchor command)
-* the `sign` command, allowing to recursively sign all files in a given directory (using Woleet.ID Server: <https://github.com/woleet/woleet.id-server>)
+* the `seal` command, allowing to recursively seal all files in a given directory (using Woleet.ID Server: <https://github.com/woleet/woleet.id-server>) (legacy sign command)
 * the `export` command, allowing to download all your proof receipts in a given directory

 ## Anchor / Sign